create-softdev/softdev-program/modules/01-Intro/README.md

 Thursday, Friday, and Saturday are free, but you may need to work on finishing your weekly assignments.
 Please, for the love of God (or whichever deity you worship), do *not* work on Saturdays!

+### Program modules

+* The program is divided into modules.
+* Each module is under the [modules](/modules) folder.
+* A module should take one day of study (theory + praxis)
+* They are sorted by the order they are encountered in the program
+* Each module includes a README (like this one!) describing what will be studied, and sometimes more.
+* Each module will include a numbered list of files that are the theory of that module:
+  * readme files (with a `.md` extension)
+  * source code (with a `.js`, `.html`, `.css` (and others) extensions)
+  * Exercises that will be done _during_ theory time.
+These are marked with `-E-` in their name.
+* Each module will also include a folder named `praxis` that includes the exercises for that day.
+  * Each file marked `-E-` is an exercise.
+Their may be other files there that are needed by the exercise.
+    They will not be marked with `-E-`.

 ## What we expect from you

 * Work hard.
 Even after the daily praxis time if needed.
 Even on Thursdays if needed.